pgourlain/vscode_erlang/README.md

   * Function Breakpoints: use format module:function/arity
   * Conditional Breakpoints
   * Hit-Count Breakpoints

 ![debug](images/vscode-erlang-debug.png)

 ## Running debugger
-- you can provide a specific command line to 'erl' in launch.json configuration file in "arguments" ebtry.
+You can provide a specific command line to 'erl' in launch.json configuration file in "arguments" ebtry.

 ![debug1](images/vscode-erlang-debug-args.png)
-- The modified code may be automatically build before debugger is started.
+The modified code may be automatically build before debugger is started.
 To set automatic build you need to:
   1. Add to launch.json file the entry "preLaunchTask": "rebar3 compile"
   1. Select **Configure Task** in the alert, choose **Create tasks.json file from template** and then **Others: Example to run an arbitrary command**
   1. This will create tasks.json for you.
 Change both label and command to "rebar3 compile".
   1. Add entry "problemMatcher": "$erlang"

 ![debug](images/vscode-erlang-build-task.png)
 Then, before debugging is started, modified files will be recompiled automatically.